Welcome to my home tour! I’m honored to share a look into our well loved, hard working home!

 Our second biggest project was totally gutting and remodeling a small bathroom.
 You can read all about the process and see the reveal here.
 (FYI: It’s all pretty and farmhouse style now!)

-You’ll be amazed at the before and afters in this room because with the exception of one or two items, everything (and I mean EVERYTHING) is either a DIY project, a yardsale find or a hand me down.
+Our master bedroom contains a bit of my heart and soul.
+With the exception of one or two items, everything (and I mean EVERYTHING) is either a DIY project, a yardsale find or a hand me down.
 (Read all about how I decorate for practically nothing in this post.)

 I transformed my son’s teenage bedroom into an inexpensive coastal retreat.
 You can read all about the beginnings of the makeover here, the design inspiration here and this fabulous DIY plank wall with chalk paint!